ooo-dev-code/Full-Stack/README.md

 A site that I've made for a presentation and to trick my classmates.
 <br><a href="https://github.com/ooo-dev-code/ClassPresentation"> Class Presentation link</br>

-# Flash Cards / AnkiWeb clone
+# Flash Cards

-A site that I've made for a presentation and to trick my classmates.
+A site to revise lessons.
 <br><a href="https://github.com/ooo-dev-code/FlashCards"> FlashCards link</br>

 # School Interface

-A site that I've made for a presentation and to trick my classmates.
+A site to clone my highschool's site.
 <br><a href="https://github.com/ooo-dev-code/SchoolInterface"> SchoolInterface link</br>

-# Language learning app

-A site that I've made for a presentation and to trick my classmates.
-<br><a href="https://github.com/ooo-dev-code/LanguageApp"> LanguageApp link</br>